 This Honey Sriracha Salmon Recipe is delicious and simple.
 Done in 30 minutes, this healthy dinner is paleo, gluten free and easy to make!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

 If you’re looking for a quick, easy dinner – look no further.
 This Honey Sriracha Salmon is so simple to make and super flavorful.
 You only need 7 ingredients and about 35 minutes to make it.

-We love a good sheet pan dinner (these are some of our favorite Healthy Sheet Pan Recipes!) and salmon defrosts and cooks super fast – making it perfect for those nights when you’re short on time.
+We love a good sheet pan dinner (favorite Healthy Sheet Pan Recipes!) and salmon defrosts and cooks super fast – making it perfect for those nights when you’re short on time.

 This salmon is coated with a mix of honey, sriracha and garlic and almost creates a glaze-like effect when it’s baked in the oven.
 It’s the perfect combo of sweet and spicy!
 We like to finish it with a little bit of lime juice for even more flavor!